klgunst/doci/README.md

     > export OMP_NUM_THREADS=4

+To see the help for doci do:

+    > ./doci --help

 input-file
 ----------

 A template for the input-file and some FCIDUMPS are given in the tests/ directory.

-Options to be specified are:

 FCIDUMP          = path to the FCIDUMP file.

 SOLVER           = The sparse solver to be used.
-(D for Davidson, CG for conjugate gradient and CGP for conjugate gradient with diagonal preconditioner). (default: D)
+(D for Davidson, CG for
+                   conjugate gradient and CGP for conjugate gradient with diagonal preconditioner). (default: D)

 MAX_ITS          = Maximum number of iterations. (default: 200)

 TOL              = The tolerance for convergence. (default: 1e-8)

-DAVIDSON_KEEP    = The vectors to be kept after deflation in the Davidson algorithm. (default: 2)
+DAVIDSON_KEEP    = The vectors to be kept after deflation in the Davidson
+                   algorithm. (default: 2)

-DAVIDSON_MAX_VEC = The maximum dimension of the subspace optimization before Davidson deflates.
+DAVIDSON_MAX_VEC = The maximum dimension of the subspace optimization before
-(default: 30)

-HF_INIT          = Set to 1 if initial guess should be the Hartree-Fock solution.
-Set to 0 if the initial guess should be random. (default: 1)
+                   Davidson deflates. (default: 30) HF_INIT          = Set to 1 if initial guess should be the Hartree-Fock solution.
+Set to 0 if the initial guess should be random.
+                   (default: 1)